 After you have your main goal located, you can begin creating branches of related information that fall under the main category.

-The first branches are first-level associations, and after that are second-level associations, so on and so forth.
+The first branches are first-level associations, and after that are second-level associations, and so on and so forth.

 These associations will always be connected to the piece of information before and will get more and more specific as you move down the line.